bradwestness/bradwestness.github.io/_posts/2024/2024-01-05-dynamically-compiling-protobuf.md

         throw new InvalidOperationException($"Failed to compile protobufs: {errorMessages}");
     }

-    // if we've reached this point, the compilation wwas a success,
+    // If we've reached this point, the compilation was a success,
     // so get all the types in the generated assembly that are implementations
     // of the Google.Protobuf.IMessage interface
     var compiledAssembly = Assembly.Load(ms.ToArray());